pschaus/book_lepl1402/source/part4.rst

 	        account.addObserver(observerGirl);
 	        account.addObserver(observerBoy);

-	        account.deposit(100); // we will see 4X "The account has changed.
+	        account.deposit(100); // prints 4X "The account has changed.
 New Value: 100"
-	        account.deposit(50); // we will see 4X "The account has changed.
+	        account.deposit(50);  // prints 4X "The account has changed.
 New Value: 150"
 	    }
 	}